 At COVID-19 Alert Level 2:

 The Law Society recommends that lawyers be given the opportunity to review contracts before they are signed.
 There are uncertainties in the current COVID-19 environment, for example, how and whether settlement will occur if the Alert Levels increase before the settlement date.
-Some believe that a solicitors’ approval clause will allow them to address any problems down the track, but this involves a negotiation and a willingness on the part of both buyer and seller to change the terms of the contract.
+Some believe that a solicitor's approval clause will allow them to address any problems down the track (these clauses allow for the contract to be subject to solicitor approval, so that specified matters in the sale and purchase agreement can be checked), but this involves a negotiation and a willingness on the part of both buyer and seller to change the terms of the contract.

 It is best to discuss what to do with your lawyer.
 The ideal solution is to negotiate and reach an agreement with the other person involved.
 Real estate agents are also able to help with these negotiations.